JustinBeckwith/awwbotcf/README.md

 };
 ```

-The code to register our commands lives in `register.js`.
-Commands can be registered globally, making them available for all servers with the bot installed, or they can be registered to a single server.
-In this example - we're just going to focus on global commands:
+The code to register commands lives in `register.js`.
+Commands can be [registered globally](https://discord.com/developers/docs/interactions/application-commands#create-global-application-command), making them available for all servers with the bot installed, or they can be [registered on a single server](https://discord.com/developers/docs/interactions/application-commands#create-guild-application-command).

+In this example - we'll just focus on global commands:

 ```js
 import { AWW_COMMAND, INVITE_COMMAND } from './commands.js';